Schleifner/Tiny-Wasm-Compiler-Learn/Chapter04/Readme.md

 ## Learn target

 1. Understand div instructions of Wasm and arm64.

+   Question: Why div instruction differentiates signed and unsigned, while mul instruction doesn't?
-2. Trap mechanism of Wasm.
+3. Trap mechanism of Wasm and C.

+   Question: Why is it not recommended to use longjmp/setjmp for exception handling in C++?
-3. Difference between b and bl instruction, ret and br instruction.
+5. Difference between b and bl instruction, ret and br instruction.